-The purpose of the Regional Development Fund (RDF) is to increase economic growth and productivity for regional South Australia.
+The Regional Development Fund (RDF) aims to increase economic growth and productivity for regional South Australia.

 The broad objectives of the RDF are to support regional economic development by: